 Written with energy, insight, and first-class reporting, Rick Perry and His Eggheads shows how social science, political machinations, and big personalities rebelling against conventional wisdom are reshaping the way we elect our leaders.

-SASHA ISSENBERG is a columnist for Slate and the Washington correspondent for Monocle.
-He covered the 2008 election as a national political correspondent for The Boston Globe, and his work has also appeared in New York, The Atlantic, and The New… More about Sasha Issenberg
+Sasha Issenberg was a columnist for Slate and the Washington correspondent for Monocle.
+He covered the 2008 election as a national political correspondent for The Boston Globe, and his work has also appeared in New York magazine, The Atlantic, and The New York Times Magazine.
+His first book, The Sushi Economy, was… More about Sasha Issenberg